-It is recognised that authorisation holders need to use SMS, which include remedial, corrective and preventive action, including via an internal reporting system2 to address safety deficiencies.
+It is recognised that authorisation holders need to use an SMS, which include remedial, corrective and preventive action, including via an internal reporting system (sCAAP SMS-1 (0) p45) to address safety deficiencies.
 If a deficiency involves a breach of the law, the procedures set out in the Enforcement policy will apply.
 Within the surveillance framework, an operational or technical matter may be able to be addressed and dealt with entirely through 'compliance-related' processes and this may potentially be extended to apply to allow service providers to deal with certain types of events within their SMS.